 (TOP image) Ryushi Kawabata, Incense Burner Peak, 1939, coloring on paper, owned by Ryushi Memorial Museum, Ota Ward

-In this exhibition, we will look at the influence of the great invention of the 20th century, the airplane, on us from the perspective of art.
-Airplanes that experience unprecedented speeds and aerial sensations have changed people's visions in no small measure.
-In addition, the sophisticated functional beauty of the machine is full of charm as a motif suitable for the new era.
+In this exhibition, we will look at the impact that the great invention of the 20th century, the airplane, had on us from the perspective of art.
+Airplanes, which let people experience unprecedented speed and the feeling of being in the air, have changed people's visions in no small way.
+In addition, the refined functional beauty of a machine is full of charm as a motif suitable for the new era.

-On the other hand, sadly, airplanes have been used in wars from early on.
-Many of them appear in the war record paintings that have been studied in recent years.
+On the other hand, as a sad inevitability, airplanes have been used in warfare from early on.
+Many of these figures also appear in the war documentary paintings that have been studied in recent years.

 Flying is no longer a special experience for us today.
-This exhibition will be an opportunity to reconsider the light and shadow that airplanes brought to us through paintings and materials from a time when we had a longing for flight and were surprised.
+This exhibition will provide an opportunity to reconsider the light and shadow that airplanes brought to us through paintings and materials from an era of admiration and surprise for flight.

 [Venue] Yokosuka Museum of Art

-*Free for high school students (limited to living in the city or attending school)
+*Free for high school students (limited to city residents or students)

-* Free for persons with a physical disability certificate, nursing certificate, mental disability certificate, and one accompanying person
+* Free for those with a physical disability certificate, rehabilitation certificate, or mental disability certificate and one accompanying person.

 [Organizer] Yokosuka Museum of Art